Bottled Water Potability (BWP) Tests

 Test Method & Duration:

 Physical and chemical characteristics of water sample are tested according appropriate parts of the IS3025 and/or American Public Health Association (APHA).
-For bacteriological analysis methods specified in IS1622 of 1981 are used.
-Depending on duration of bacteriological analysis, and gathering of additional information for interpretation of results; report will be available in 3 to 5 days.
+For bacteriological analysis methods specified in APHA Standard Methods or IS15185 of 2016 are used.
+Report will be available in 3 to 5 days, depending on duration of bacteriological analysis and gathering of additional information, if any is required.

 To pick up sample collection bottle and/or schedule collection of samples: Email: ihslab@ihs.org.in with your address and contact telephone; OR WhatsApp: +919848011251; Or Call: 23211013/4.